 The small, medieval town with a fascinating past of power and prestige out of all proportion to its size.
 The walking tours, which start at Lych Gate of St. John the Baptist Church and last about an hour are every Tuesday and Saturday at 6.30 p.m. from April to September.
 Charge £3.00 adults, children free.
 Adults in groups of 6 or more £1.50.

 For Group visits and Tours required at other times: please contact the

 Contact: (01588) 630271

 This gives a short history of the 12th Century planned town as illustrated by its streets and buildings and costs £2.00 from the Tourist Information Centre and other town premises.
 Starting from the Parish Church (originally 12th Century), the trail takes the visitor to The Castle Site at the top of the town before working its way back to the church.
 It is published by the local Civic Society and is downloadable from the website.

 Bishop’s Castle - Within easy walking distance of the town centre, has two parks suitable for picnics.
 The town’s main playing fields lie off Union Street - as you walk along Church Street towards the parish church, turn right.
-The park is a well maintained grass area with children’s play equipment and pleasant views.
+The park is a well maintained large grass area with children’s play equipment and excellent views of the surrounding hills.
 The land adjacent to the site of the town’s ancient castle forms the second picnic site - it lies at the top end of town off Castle Green, above the Castle Hotel gardens.
 This small area offers magnificent views of the town and surrounding countryside and has benches and picnic tables.
 Part of the old castle walls can be seen.

-Clun - Clun Community Area has a children’s play area and the Castle ruins and river make an ideal picnic spot and riverside walk.
-The Ford at Waterloo,½ a mile from Clun centre, is a small quiet picnic area at the foot of Waterloo Drive and Vicarage Road.
+Clun Community Area has a children’s play area and the Castle ruins and river make an ideal picnic spot and riverside walk.
+The Ford and footbridge at Waterloo, 300 yards from Clun centre, is a small quiet picnic area where Waterloo Drive and Vicarage Road converge.